aesalazar/AsteroidsWasm/readme.md

 The WinForms, WPF, and Blazor apps are fully functional at this point in terms of keyboard and sound support.
 The others are still a WIP since each requires unique configuration.

+## WinForms and WPF Notes

+Currently, the application performs best in WinForms when running on the Desktop.
+In WPF, a Canvas is used which is constantly cleared and repainted with new lines and polygons.
+This technique does not perform well.
+I have to find a more optimal solution to render the screen.

 ## Xamarin Notes

 There is no Xamarin iOS app at this point only because Apple does not allow development on non-macs (which is what I am on) without connected hardware.
 But there is no technical reason for it not to be possible.